jsx-eslint/eslint-plugin-jsx-a11y/README.md

 will be evaluated as an `h3`.
 If no `polymorphicPropName` is set, then the component will be evaluated as `Box`.

+To restrict polymorphic linting to specified components, additionally set `polymorphicAllowList` to an array of component names.

 ⚠️ Polymorphic components can make code harder to maintain; please use this feature with caution.

 ## Supported Rules